-The entity recorded a loss before tax for the 2020 financial year of \$11.7m (2019: loss of \$0.9m).
-The loss was primarily due to unfavourable claims experience on the reinsurance of individual policy portfolios and, in particular, reserving for claims arising from COVID-19 and its impact on economic conditions.
-The entity also incurred losses on guaranteed premium products as a result of the reduction in bond yields during the year.
+The entity recorded a profit before tax for the 2021 financial year of \$12.7m (2020: loss of \$11.7m).
+The profit was primarily due to favourable claims experience and reserve run-off, including the reduction to the Covid-19 reserve provisioned in 2020.
+The entity however, incurred losses on its IBNR reserve from strengthening of actuarial assumptions.

-The entity generated substantial gains on its fixed interest portfolios, due to decreases in bond yields.
-The impact of lower bond yields on the entity's fixed interest portfolios was, however, largely offset by the entity's interest rate sensitive policy liabilities.
+The entity's fixed interest portfolios incurred losses in 2021, due to rising bond yields.
+The impact of higher yields on the entity's fixed interest portfolio was, however, largely offset by the entity's interest rate sensitive policy liabilities.